ksemal/DishApp/README.md

 ### Functionality
 Dish app allows you:
 * manually add new dishes to the "all dishes" tab
-* add/edit details about each dish: photo(from gallary or camenra), title, type, category, ingredients, cooking time, directions to cook
+* add/edit details about each dish: photo(from gallery or camera), title, type, category, ingredients, cooking time, directions to cook
 * filter dishes by category
 * add dishes to favorite
 * get random dish from spoonacular API with the ability to add it to favorites